I blame my parents, really, for all my troubles.

 “No, please, anything but the phone.
 You don’t know how hard it is to convince people to talk directly into the mouthpiece.
 I can’t hear them!”

-“Jeremy, no one – NOBODY – in this world is gonna flex for you just because you have trouble hearing.
+“Ethan, no one – NOBODY – in this world is gonna flex for you just because you have trouble hearing.
 Cops will still pull you over.
 Professors will continue giving the same exams.
 Employers will make the usual demands.
 Figure out a way to cope with this yourself, because the world is largely devoid of people who will understand your hearing loss.
 That’s life, son.
 You want to know if Handy Dan carries wing nuts?
 Call them yourself or go down there yourself.
 Figure it out.”

 Dad wasn’t much better even though his meanness was a little different.